Sean-Bradley/Design-Patterns-In-Python/singleton/README.md

 The Singleton can be accessible globally, but it is not a global variable.
 It is a class that can be instanced at any time, but after it is first instanced, any new instances will point to the same instance as the first.

+For a class to behave as a Singleton, it should not contain any references to `self` but use static variables, static methods and/or class methods.

 ## Singleton UML Diagram

 ![Singleton UML Diagram](/img/singleton_concept.svg)